 - 3UR-FBE: 5.7L (V8 engine) (E85 Ethanol compatible version)

 - 1UR-FE: 4.6L (V8 engine)

 What Is The Model Code?

-The tow charts for the Toyota Tundras have a model code that you need to not only find but then plug into the charts , along with a couple of other things in order to get an accurate tow figure.
+The tow charts for the Toyota Tundras have a model code that you need to not only find, but then plug into the tables, along with a couple of other things in order to get an accurate weight rating spec.

 The model code can be found in a couple of different places, according to Toyota and these are usually under the hood on the back firewall or on the driver's side door pillar (with door opened).

 There will be a VIP (vehicle identification plate) that has the model code listed somewhere.
 Here is an example of a Tundra's VIP that has the model code circled in red.
 Just plug that number into the charts to find your specific model and corresponding maximum weight recommendations.

 Cab Styles Affect Tow Capacity...

 For all model year Toyota Tundras, you will need to figure out which cab configuration you have in order to get an accurate figure when it comes to hauling anything.
 The cab configuration just refers to the style of the cab, more specifically, the door configuration.